 - Depression and feelings of hopelessness

-Any one, or a full progression, of these signs can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.
+One, or a full progression, of these signs, can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.

 Alcoholism Can be Treated